 - The U.N.
 The General Assembly declared October 15 as “International Day of Rural Women”.

-- The theme of 2022 is not there, however in 2021 it was ” Rural women cultivating for all’
+- The theme of 2023 is Rural Women Cultivating Good Food for All, however in 2021 it was ” Rural women cultivating for all’

 - “IDRW recognizes the role of women in improving rural development and food security